What the cluck? Chook rule sparks social media backlash

 Humberstone also said Kawerau had reasonable costs associated with most policies as evidenced by it winning an award from consumer rights TV show Fair Go last year for being the cheapest town in the country to register a dog, use water or order a LIM report.

-Standards which Kawerau residents must meet to be considered a responsible poultry owner include providing poultry with:
+Standards that Kawerau residents must meet to be considered a responsible poultry owner include providing poultry with:

-- Access to an area of land greater than three square metres
+- Access to an area of land greater than 3 square metres

 - A properly constructed poultry house that is weathertight for sleeping and laying eggs